Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Introduction

-Second, the researcher often has to make a choice regarding which is the relevant peer group for the particular outcome under study.
-Often there will be multiple groups but the researcher will not know which is appropriate.
-For example, studies based on the Dartmouth room-mate data have noted that it isn't clear whether peer effects ought to operate at the room level or the floor level \citep{sacerdote01,glaeser03,angrist14}, and the relevant group may be different for different outcomes, such as test-scores and fraternity membership \citep{sacerdote01}.\footnote{These data are widely used because of conditionally random allocation of students to dorm rooms.} Standard empirical practice would then be to re-estimate the peer effects for each possible peer definition.
-This implicitly assumes that peer definition is the same for all individuals (i.e. it is deterministic) and there is no reason for this to be the case.
-In the context of the Dartmouth data, some dorms may simply be more sociable than others, and the researcher is unlikely to know which ones.
-We refer to this as the \textit{group uncertainty} problem.
+The second challenge is that the researcher has to choose the relevant peer group, often from a set of candidate group structures.
+For example, studies based on the Dartmouth room-mate data, in which college freshman were randomly allocated to dorm rooms, have noted that it isn't clear whether peer effects operate at the room or the floor levels \citep{sacerdote01,glaeser03,angrist14}, and the relevant group may be different for different outcomes, such as academic attainment and fraternity membership \citep{sacerdote01}.
+Empirical practice is to conduct a robustness test by re-estimating the peer effects for each candidate group.
+This implicitly assumes that the relevant group is the same for all individuals (i.e., it is deterministic), but there is no reason for this to be the case.
+In the Dartmouth context, some dorms may simply be more sociable than others, and the researcher is unlikely to know which ones.
+Moreover, the researcher does not know which (if any) of the estimates are valid, which can be problematic when there are large differences in the estimates.
+We refer to this as the \textit{group uncertainty} problem, and propose a solution based on random peer group structure.

-We consider a model in which individuals interact in groups and there are endogenous (outcomes depend on peer outcomes), contextual (outcomes depend on peer characteristics) and correlated (outcomes are correlated due to exposure to a common environment) effects.
-This model is widely used in empirical research, and has previously been studied by \cite{lee07}, \cite{davezies09} and \cite{bramoulle09}, among others.
-We begin by showing that missing data and group uncertainty are both examples of a wider class of miss-specification in which the members of the specified group are a subset of the members of the (true) group.
-This is clear in the missing data case, and in the group uncertainty case, it is applicable in the common empirical setting in which the possible groups are nested.
-This is satisfied, for example, in the Dartmouth data because rooms are nested in floors.
-Similarly, for peer effects in education, interactions could take place at the class level or the grade level.
-Finally, neighbourhood effects might operate at the street, suburb or city levels.
-The members of the specified group can then be guaranteed to be members of the group by specifying the smallest group.
+We first show that missing data and group uncertainty are examples of a wider class of miss-specification in which the members of the specified peer group are a \textit{subset} of the members of the (true) group.
+This is clear for missing data if the specified group comprises the observed group members.
+For group uncertainty, it is applicable in the typical empirical setting in which the candidate groups are nested and the specified group is the smallest group.
+For example, in the Dartmouth context rooms are nested within floors and groups can be specified based on rooms.

-Next we show that group miss-specification essentially reduces to knowledge of the group size, provided that the members of the specified group are a subset of the group members and specified-group fixed effects are used.
-Finally, we show that peer effects can be identified through assumptions relating the group size to the specified group size.
-We consider two such assumptions: one for missing data and another for group uncertainty.